This is our daily schedule from 2017 to 2018. Zachary is 4 in 2017 and 5 in 2018. Riley is 2 in 2017 and 3 in 2018.

 There are 3 major daily chores that take up more time for me and they are meal prep, laundry and dishes:

-Dishwashing: I find it easier to tackle the dishes in small batches so I wash the dirty dishes/load them into dishwasher right after each meal.
+Dishwashing: I tackle the dirty dishes in small batches by washing/ loading them into dishwasher right after each meal.

 Other weekly major tasks like vacuuming and changing the bedsheets, I’ll find a day when dinner prep is simple and do them during their 5pm free play time.
 My children love helping me with the vacuuming and changing the bedsheets and we usually have fun doing them together.